 Industry Analysis & Industry Trends

 With increasing downstream demand for aluminum products over the past three decades, aluminum-related industries developed rapidly, expanding output capacity as product prices appreciate.
-Alumina output, the major material for primary aluminum, has increased from 3.3 million tons in 1998 to an estimated 46.8.... purchase to read more
+Alumina output, the major material for primary aluminum, has increased from 3.3 million tons in 1998 to 51.3.... purchase to read more

 Industry Report - Industry Investment Chapter

 For every dollar spent on labor in this industry, about $1.17 is spent on capital, indicating a high capital intensity.
 The rapid development of technology and systems has accelerated the automation of aluminum manufacturing.
 As a result, many advanced facilities, including smelting and transportation equipment, are used in this industry.
 Investment in facilities and equipment is therefore crucial for manufacturers in the industry to maintain competitive advantages.

 In China, labor costs are much lower than in developed countries, despite the average monthly wages for individuals in the industry increasing from $911 in 2010 to a forecast $1206 in 2015.
 Therefore, the proportion of labor costs in industry revenue is low... purchase to read more